Sustainability & Business Administration (MSUS/MBA) Curriculum

 3 BUS652 Managerial Accounting

 This course examines accounting information that is used in managerial decision making within the organization.
-The focus is on interpretation of financial statements, cost accounting, financial planning and analysis, the development of internal controls, and constructing budgets.
+Focus is on interpretation of financial statements, cost accounting, financial planning and analysis, the development of internal controls, and constructing budgets.